PamixSun/pamixsun.github.io/about.md

 permalink: /about/
 ---

-My name is David Stephens, Stephens with a P-H. I'm an English technologist living in London, who has a love of bikes, computers, beer, taking photos, drums, and adventure games by Sierra (Space Quest IV is a particular favourite).
-I also spend a fair amount of time smashing things together in Ruby - that combined with RubyMine makes hacking away on code a nice passtime.
+My name is Xu Sun.
+I'm an Chinese student living in Guangzhou, whose main interests are machine learning, data analysis and efficient algorithms.

-I've worked in the financial services industry most of my career, with companies such as Goldman Sachs and more recently Credit Suisse.
-You can find out more about me professionally at [LinkedIn][linkedin].
+I also spend a fair amount of time programming for fun, and the languages that I have ever used include C, C++, Java, Python and Matlab etc.

 You can also find me on a variety of other places across the t'interwebs: